When working with Python for AI software, you'll often encounter pip

 - Enter:

-- If you don't have an NVIDIA graphics card or CUDA, enter:This installs the CPU version, which can run but is slower.
+- If you don't have an NVIDIA graphics card or CUDA, enter:This installs the CPU version, which will work but be slower.

 pip install torch torchvision torchaudio